-The schools were to be called “The St Peter’s Hammersmith Free Schools” and they were to provide free instruction to all and any children of Protestant parents who lived locally whose parents were willing to send them and they were to be chosen “without any religious distinction”.
+The schools were to be called “The St Peter’s Hammersmith Free Schools” and they were to provide free instruction to all and any children who lived locally whose Protestant parents were willing to send them and they were to be chosen “without any religious distinction”.

 Dr John Betts had specific requirements for the children’s education, and the Governance of this was delegated to the Ladies Board, who would have been the original Governors:

 It was to involve fun and treats and creativity as well as instruction in the usual subjects (for the time) Reading, Writing, Arithmetic, History and Geography and, for the girls, household duties and needlework.
 He expressly required that Singing be taught.
 He directed that once a year prizes should be given as rewards for merit and attention and that the Trustees should provide treats or entertainments every year for the children, once “about Midsummer in the open air (weather permitting) and of a recreative character and the other shall be given about Christmas within doors and shall be of an amusing and intellectual character.

 The income from the Trusts properties and other investments was to be put to these purposes (and continues to be so) and in addition provide clothing and other necessary items for the children’s welfare and wellbeing.